Step 4. Configure Repository Settings

 - In the Storage bucket section, click Choose bucket.

-In the Choose storage bucket window, select a storage bucket that will be used as a target location for image-level backups of VM instances, and click Apply.
+In the Choose storage bucket window, select a storage bucket that will be used as a target location for image-level backups of VM instances and Cloud SQL instances, and click Apply.

 For a storage bucket to be displayed in the Available Buckets list, it must be created for the selected project in the Google Cloud Console as described in Google Cloud documentation.